A Foot In Both Camps

 "I remember my goal for Everton came from the right wing.
 It was a cross from Gary Jones, who was also making his first appearance in a derby.

-"He crossed the ball and I headed it but Ray Clemence has got his left hand to it and tipped it onto the post.
-It's come back to me and I've hammered it into the roof of the net.
+"He crossed the ball and I headed it, but Ray Clemence got his left hand to it and tipped it onto the post.
+It came back to me and I just hammered it into the roof of the net.

 "The goal for Liverpool was just a flash shot from outside the box which beat George Wood to his right.
-Obviously both goals mean a lot to me as they were both winners.
+Obviously both goals mean a lot to me, particularly as they were both winners.